 Mouly, Cécile, Esperanza Hernandez Delgado, and Jaime Gimenez.
 “Social Reintegration of Former Combatants in Two Colombian Peace Communities.”
 In 58th Annual Convention of the International Studies Association (ISA).
 Baltimore, 2017.

 Seidel, Timothy. “‘We Refuse To Be Enemies’: Political Geographies of Violence and Resistance in Palestine”.
 Journal of Peacebuilding and Development (forthcoming in December 2017).

 Maia Carter Hallward, Ph.D., is a Professor of Middle East Politics in the School of Conflict Management, Peacebuilding and Development at Kennesaw State University and Executive Editor of the Journal of Peacebuilding and Development.
 She has published four books and over a dozen peer-reviewed articles on peacebuilding and activism.Read More

 Juan Masullo, Ph.D.
 (European University Institute), is a Post-Doctoral Fellow at the Bremen International Graduate School of the Social Sciences.
 His academic interests include civil wars, collective action, civil resistance and, more broadly, contentious politics.
 Previously, in 2016-17, Juan was a Research Fellow at Yale University’s Program on Order, Conflict and Violence.Read More

-Cécile Mouly is a research professor specializing in peace and conflict studies at the Facultad Latinoamericana de Ciencias Sociales (FLACSO) Ecuador.
+Cécile Mouly is a French scholar based in Ecuador.
+She is a research professor specialized in peace and conflict studies at the Facultad Latinoamericana de Ciencias Sociales (FLACSO), and a practitioner in the field.
 She holds a Ph.D. in International Studies from Cambridge University.
-Her research interests include civil resistance in the context of armed conflicts and the role of civil society in peacebuilding.Read More